 E. coli O145 Food Poisoning Information

-E. coli O145 is similar to the more prevalent strain O157:H7 in that it is an enterohemorrhagic Escherichia coli (EHEC) and a Shiga toxin-producing E. coli (STEC).
-It is the Shiga toxins that can cause serious injury or death.
-E. coli O145 is part of a group of E. coli serotypes called non-O157 STEC.
+E. coli O145 is similar to the more prevalent strain O157:H7 in that it is an enterohemorrhagic Escherichia coli (EHEC) and a STEC.
+Shiga toxins are poisonous to humans and that’s why they can cause such serious injury or death.

 E. coli O145 Outbreak Linked to Romaine Lettuce

-May 6, 2010 – An E. coli O145 outbreak sickened people in Michigan, Ohio, New York, and Tennessee.
-The outbreak was linked to Freshway Foods Romaine lettuce.
-Three of the E. coli O145 victims have developed hemolytic uremic syndrome (HUS), a type of kidney failure.
-In response to this outbreak, there was a Freshway Foods recall of lettuce products that were sold to restaurants, cafeterias, and grocery stores, including including Kroger, Giant Eagle, Ingles Market, and Marsh.
+May 6, 2010 – An E. coli O145 outbreak linked to shredded lettuce sickened people in Michigan, Ohio, New York, and Tennessee.
+The lettuce was produced by Freshway Foods.
+Three of the E. coli O145 victims developed hemolytic uremic syndrome (HUS), a type of kidney failure.
+In response to this outbreak, Freshway Foods issued a lettuce recall that affected restaurants, cafeterias, and grocery stores, including Kroger, Giant Eagle, Ingles Market, and Marsh.
 The recalled lettuce may have been sold at the deli counter or in a “grab and go” salad.

 In 2012, a nine-state E. coli O145 outbreak sickened 18 people.
 Health officials were not able to determine the specific food source of the outbreak.